-This cherry chocolate crinkle cookies recipe is perfect for anyone who loves the combination of cherry and chocolate!
+This cherry chocolate crinkle cookies recipe is the perfect cookie recipe for anyone who loves the combination of cherry and chocolate!
 These adorable red and white cookies are super chewy.
 A great addition to your Valentine’s Day, 4th of July, or Christmas treat rotation!

 I love trying new cookies recipes with my mom, especially around the holidays!
-This chocolate cherry crinkle cookies recipe is adapted from a cookie trial we did a few years ago.
+These cherry chocolate cookies quickly became one of our new favorite cookies for Christmas.
+We’ve been making these every year since our first trial-run on these, with the recipe adapted from that cookie trial we did a handful of years ago.

-The vivid red makes these the perfect cherry Christmas cookies to add to a holiday cookie tray, an adorable option for Valentine’s Day, and a fun option for 4th of July!
+The vivid red makes these the perfect cherry Christmas cookies to add to holiday cookie trays, an adorable option for Valentine’s Day, and a fun option for 4th of July!
 But cherry chocolate is a combination that is a winner anytime of year.

 These stunning red cherry chocolate crinkle cookies are beautiful paired with White Chocolate Cranberry Oat Cookies, Death by Chocolate Cookies, and Chocolate Peppermint Kiss Cookies on a holiday cookie tray!

 This cherry chocolate cookie recipe is also a bit of a homage to many of the men in my life.
 Both of my grandpas loved cherry chocolate.
 One had a cherry chocolate cake for his birthday every year, the other loved chocolate dipped cherries.
 And my husband loves everything cherry chocolate too, which began with a love for Bordeaux cherry ice cream growing up!